Could Post Offices Become Public Banks?Tweet

 Post Offices, furthermore, are well-positioned to help people because of their presence in lower-income areas.
 The report says that “93 percent of the bank branch closings since late 2008 have been in ZIP Codes with below national median household income levels.”
 More than half of post offices are in ZIP Codes with zero or one bank branch.
 “There is a clear market need for innovative financial products, and millions of families would benefit from more affordable solutions,” it says.
 “The Postal Service could be exactly what they are looking for.”

-The report is a refreshing example of creativity thinking in the Inspector General community.
+The report is a refreshing example of creative thinking in the Inspector General community.
 Innovative ideas- that are actually carried out- are exactly what we need to solve our nation’s challenging problems.

 Topics: Government Accountability